rakshita1011/rakshita1011/README.md

 - 👋 Hi, I’m @rakshita1011
 - 👀 I’m interested in python, machine learning, artificial intelligence, deep learning
 - 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : On Linkedin- www.linkedin.com/in/rakshita-khokhar-701408121

 <!---
 rakshita1011/rakshita1011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.